aenslei/flipperZero-studies/README.md

 **Script #5**: refiningReadAndDupe.txt
 *This was a failed experiment, unfortunately.
 I had no idea that the FZ BadUSB didn't take in DEFINE and VAR in duckyScript.
 Sad :(*

+**Script #6**: deleteFile.txt

+*Deletes a file using an externally downloaded Powershell script and deletes said script after.*

+*I learnt a LOT in this script.
+Look below.*

+|: This is the pipe symbol, used to pass the output of one command to the input of another.

+%{ ... }: This is an alias for ForEach-Object, and it's used to execute a script block for each object in the pipeline.

+$_: This represents the current object in the pipeline, which in this case is the System.Net.WebClient object created earlier.